werf/werf/docs/_includes/documentation/reference/cli/werf_host_purge.md

 {% else %}
 {% assign header = "###" %}
 {% endif %}
-Purge werf images, stages, cache and other data of all projects on host machine.
+Purge werf images, cache and other data for all projects on host machine.

 The data include:
-* Old service tmp dirs, which werf creates during every build, publish, deploy and other commands.
+* Old service tmp dirs, which werf creates during every build, converge and other commands.
 * Local cache:
   * Remote git clones cache.
   * Git worktree cache.